TAAL-GmbH/stas-js/README.md

 function App () {
-  const privateKey = bsv.PrivateKey() // This will be a random privateKey each time the app is reloaded. const publicKeyHash = bsv.crypto.Hash.sha256ripemd160(privateKey.publicKey.toBuffer()).toString('hex')
+  const privateKey = bsv.PrivateKey() // This will be a random privateKey each time the app is reloaded. const fundingPrivateKey = bsv.PrivateKey() // This will be a random privateKey each time the app is reloaded. const publicKeyHash = bsv.crypto.Hash.sha256ripemd160(privateKey.publicKey.toBuffer()).toString('hex')

   const [schema, setSchema] = useState(JSON.stringify({